linfeng-feng/AudioSpa-demo/index.md

 We present generation results from our proposed **AudioSpa** across multiple conditions.
 Fig. 1 illustrates the directional angles referenced in this work, where 0 degrees corresponds to the front of the listener, 90 degrees to the left, and so on.

 ## A sound source in clean environments
-Since the experimental setup with a sound source in clean environments is relatively simple, existing methods show little distinction.
-We only use a single sound to make comparisons.
+Since the experimental setup with a sound source in clean environments is relatively simple, we only use a single sound to make comparisons.
 We selected a violin song, evenly segmenting the entire track and placing the segments uniformly from 0 to 360 degrees.
 Listeners can use this to experience the directionality described in Fig. 1.
 The baseline is simulated using HRIR.

 <style>
   table {